 Exposure to magnetic fields can occur during clinical education.
-Certain factors such as tattoos, body piercings, permanent makeup, external insulin pumps, and ear and eye implants may preclude students from participating in some clinical experiences but will not affect Program completion.
+Certain factors, such as tattoos, body piercings, permanent makeup, external insulin pumps, and ear and eye implants, may preclude students from participating in some clinical experiences, but it will not affect program completion.
+Introductory lectures for the advanced imaging modalities, including MRI, will take place during the first year of the program.
+Students may begin rotations through MRI in the first early summer term (Clinical Education III).